Keeping you up to date with your child’s progress

 If you have any queries about your child’s progress, do not hesitate to contact your child’s Learning and Pastoral Support Officer (LPSO) in the first instance.

-We send out four reports per year for every student.
-One of these four reports will have detailed comments from your child’s tutor about their progress.
+We send out three reports per year for every student.
+One of these reports will have detailed comments from your child’s tutor about their progress.

 Our reports show you: